Market Analysis

 This direction also supports a standard exploratory browse functionality, with the ability to edit filters within the map/list views as users normally would.

 Buyers were now not only able but empowered to make data-based decisions about how they should refine/expand their search, a natural part of the home-hunt journey.
-This work also automated more of our customer support team’s work, including automation of weekly analysis update emails traditionally sent manually and proactively from top agents.

 Impact